-- The value of the units attribute must be taken from the standard dictionary of units listed in Table 2 or be the value of the name attribute on a <units> element defined in the current <component> or <model> element. - The value of the units attribute must not reference a units definition that contains <unit> elements that in turn directly or indirectly reference the current units definition. - [ This rule prevents circular units definitions.
-It must be possible to break down a complex units definition into the base SI units.]
+- The value of the units attribute must be taken from the standard dictionary of units listed in Table 2 or be the value of the name attribute on a <units> element defined in the current <component> or <model> element. - The value of the units attribute must not reference a units definition that contains <unit> elements that in turn directly or indirectly reference the current units definition. - [This rule prevents circular units definitions.
+It must be possible to break down a complex units definition into SI and user-defined base units.]